mad-lab-fau/mad-gui/docs/plugin_importer.rst

    .. code-block:: python

        from mad_gui import start_gui
-       from my_importer import CustomImporter # you need to create this file and class, see below
+       from cutom_importer import CustomImporter # you need to create this file and class, see below

        start_gui(plugins=[CustomImporter])